Updated: Jan 4

 And one more thing - humour is usually not a good idea.
 The jokes are powerful, but the organized jokes require a strong set, a well-executed punch line, and a set time that is hard for most of us to say.

-My advice to you is to decide which type of opening works best for you.
+My advice to you is to decide which type of opening lines work best for you.
 No matter what, you will be better off - and more importantly, your audience will be better off - the sooner you catch them.

 I believe that everyone should be able to share their knowledge and experience with others.
 Unfortunately, most people do not know how to do this effectively and consistently.
 As a public speaking coach, Writerians helps managers, entrepreneurs, and other professionals speak with confidence - whether they present at meetings, speak on stage, or sell to potential.
 As a result, they have ample opportunity to reach their full potential and achieve the success that they have been striving for.
 See how you can speak with confidence every time you speak in front of others =>